falent/googleHomeAssistantExpressNodeJS/README.md

 ### 3. Docker

 #### Docker Installation
-If you use Windows install [Docker Tools](https://download.Docker.com/win/stable/DockerToolbox.exe) on your machine or if you use Docker under linux [Docker CE (Community Edition)](https://docs.Docker.com/engine/installation/#desktop) to test your Docker installation execute the following command:
+If you use Windows install [Docker Tools](https://download.docker.com/win/stable/DockerToolbox.exe) on your machine or if you use docker under linux [Docker CE (Community Edition)](https://docs.docker.com/engine/installation/#desktop) to test your Docker installation execute the following command:

 linux:

-`$ sudo Docker run hello-world`
+`$ sudo docker run hello-world`

 windows:

-`Docker run hello-world`
+`docker run hello-world`

 If you don't see in windows this output: